 Sequential.
 This structure creates some kind of a path for the users.
 They go step-by-step through content to accomplish the task they needed.
 This type is often used for retail websites or apps where people have to go from one task to another to make the purchase.

 Matrix.
 This type is a bit more complicated for the users since they choose the way of navigation on their own.
 Users are given choices of content organization.
 For example, they can navigate through content which is ordered according to date, or some may prefer navigation along the topic.

 Content can be divided according to the organization schemes which are meant to classify the design components into certain groups.
 Here are some of the popular schemes:

 Alphabetical.
 Content is organized in alphabetical order.
-This scheme works best when users know exactly what they’re looking for and know how to describe or name the object of search, so it can serve as a navigation tool for the users.
+This scheme works best when users know exactly what they’re looking for and know how to describe or name the object of the search, so it can serve as a navigation tool for the users.

 Chronological.
 This type organizes content by date and time.
-It’s often used on the news websites, event apps, and blogs.
+It’s often used on news websites, event apps, and blogs.

 Topic.
 Content is organized according to the specific subject.
 For instance, online bookshops divide the products according to genres.

 Content organization models